AlcoholRehabHelp Logo

 • Peripheral artery disease

-You can't usually feel or notice high blood pressure because some people have no symptoms.
-Many people go undiagnosed with this condition.
-However, it's common with other metabolic problems like weight gain and obesity.
+High blood pressure often goes unnoticed as it typically produces no noticeable symptoms.
+This leads to many people remaining undiagnosed with this condition.
+However, it commonly coexists with other metabolic issues like weight gain and obesity.

 Switching from heavy or binge drinking to moderate drinking can decrease your systolic and diastolic readings.7 However, studies on the effects of alcohol on blood pressure are conflicting.